 Crestor is classified as a “statin” medication, which means that it lowers high cholesterol levels.
 It works by blocking the body’s cholesterol-producing enzymes, otherwise known as HMG CoA reductase enzymes.
-You will receive it in pill form, and it should be taken orally.
+You will receive Crestor in pill form, and it should be taken according to your doctor’s instructions.
 It can also be found by its generic name, Rosuvastatin.
 A valid prescription is required if you want to take Crestor.
 The generic alternative is not manufactured by the company that makes the brand product.

 Conditions Treated by Crestor

 Crestor is prescribed to treat high or unhealthy cholesterol levels, as these may lead to dangerous cardiovascular problems like heart attack or stroke.
-It does so by increasing your stores of “good” HDL (high density lipoprotein) cholesterol, while simultaneously decreasing your “bad” LDL (low density lipoprotein) cholesterol.
+It does so by increasing stores of “good” HDL (high density lipoprotein) cholesterol, while simultaneously decreasing “bad” LDL (low density lipoprotein) cholesterol and triglycerides.

 Warnings for Crestor